adamgroenhout/saas-security-controls-profile/README.md

 1. Copy `sscp-template.toml` to your project or configuration repository.
 2. Update the `[meta.application]` section with your specific application details (Name, Owner, Risk Classification).
-3. Review each control section and adjust the `value`, `enabled`, and `configuration_details` fields to match your organization's security policy.
+3. Review each control section and adjust relavent values to match your organization's security policy and the state of the subject application to reflect the current state.
-4. Use `relevant = false` for controls that do not apply to your specific SaaS application.
+4. Define the target state for your app(s) and update the SSCP overtime to maintain an understanding of security posture and to track and manage improvement.

 ## Validation